 "I was privileged to be one of her friends in High School, and still is after all this.
 She would always seem to be touched by the spirits.
 Still, I guess nobody back home would have expected her to marry one."

 "She would have been considered weird and strange if she would have told her tale about the Spirit World.
 I can't understand the loneliness she must have felt, having this wonderful secret that she couldn't tell.
 She joked about it a few times.
 Even then, she would not do it too often as not to raise suspicion in our conservative world.
 I dated her, for a short period of time, at the end of which she broke up with me.
 She was honest enough to tell me she liked another man.
-The funny thing was that I looked like him after I lost a bet!
-I had my hair dyed in the same color as yours!"
+All of it because I looked like him after I lost a bet!
+I had my hair dyed in the same colour as yours!"

 There was another laughing row.
 That human was funny!